csprite/csprite/README.md

 - :moneybag: Free & Open Source

 ### Requirements
-- Any PC With OpenGL 3.3 Or Higher Support.
+- Works On Any Computer With Windows, Linux or Mac.

 ### Download
 - You can get csprite from [downloads page](https://csprite.github.io/downloads/) or you can build it from source from the instructions [here](https://csprite.github.io/wiki/latest-git/building-from-source.html).

 ---
 ### Todo
+- [ ] "Custom" File Format
+- [ ] Configurable Alpha For Each Layer
+- [ ] Configurable Blend Mode For Each Layer
 - [x] ReFactor Code
 - [x] Add Layers Support
-- [ ] "Custom" File Format
 - [x] New Icon
 - [x] Undo Redo
 - [x] Ink Dropper Tool.